ElDavoo/wa-crypt-tools/README.md

 Decrypts WhatsApp msgstore.db.crypt14-**15** files, **given the key file**.
 The key file is named "key" if the backup is crypt14, "encrypted_backup.key" if the backup is crypt15 (encrypted E2E backups).
-The output result is a SQLite database.
+The output result is a SQLite database or a ZIP file (in case of wallpapers.db.crypt15 and stickers.db.crypt15).
 This is the only thing this script does.
 Those who are looking for a complete suite for WhatsApp forensics, check out [whapa.](https://github.com/B16f00t/whapa)